 - Expense management systems.
 Keeping on top of business expenses and consolidating your credit card transactions can be difficult amongst the other million tasks involved in running a business.
 Expense management systems give you control and simplicity, providing an all-in-one solution for:

-- 24/7 monitoring, budget tracking by creating standard or custom reports, clear visibility of company spending and recognizing patterns to better manage cycles in spending.
+- 24/7 monitoring, budget tracking by creating standard or custom reports, clear visibility of company spending and recognising patterns to manage cycles in spending better.

 - Multiple reporting formats including MYOB, Microsoft Excel, Word, PDF, HTML, XML, CSV and Tab-delimited.

 If you’re interested in getting a business credit card, the first step is to compare a range of options to find one that is convenient and affordable for your business.
 Once you have found one, you can usually apply online.
-Before you apply for a credit card, you’ll need to make sure that you meet the following eligibility requirements and have organised the necessary documents to complete the application:
+Before you apply for a credit card, you need to ensure that you meet the following eligibility requirements and have organised the necessary documents to complete the application.